-With all the life changes and happenings around the homestead as of late, especially now that our lease is almost up, I’ve struggled for the first time, although mildly, with something new – insomnia.
+With all the life changes and happenings around the homestead as of late, especially now that our lease is almost up, I've struggled for the first time, although mildly, with something new – insomnia.
+Hence the herbal tea recipe for sleep.

 Typically, on any given day, I'm one of those people who falls asleep as quickly as I can lay down.
 Sorry honey – no cuddling tonight.
 Just me.
 My pillow.
 And 8 1/2 uninterrupted hours of pure, sleepy bliss.